 Who can take part?

 - Entries may be received from individuals or from teams.
-The teams may be of any size, but we reserve the right to restrict the number of team members listed on the honours board, and competitors under 13 will be listed by team name and school only.
+The teams may be of any size, but we reserve the right to restrict the number of team members listed on the honours board.

 Submitting your solutions

 - Each challenge round consists of two parts, part A and part B each with its own entry form.
 Entries must be submitted on the correct form for each part of the challenge.